To read part #1, click here

 “Tryin' to survive, sir,” Stone said.

 Layth turned to Jamilah.
-“My opinion?” he said.
 “If you let him go he'll probably be out here tomorrow, selling someone else's bike.”
 Layth shrugged.
 “But we're Muslims – oh sorry, you are Muslim, right?”

 “Uhh, yeah,” Jamilah said.

-“You don't sound too sure.”
+“You don't sound certain.”
 Layth smiled.
 “Anyway, Islam teaches us to forgive.
 So I think you can never go wrong forgiving someone.
 Don't you think, Hassan?”

 Hassan nodded.
 “You're right,” he said.
 “The Qurʾān says, ummm… 'Fa'foo anhum wasfah; innallaha yuhibbul muhsineen.
 It means, basically, forgive people, because Allāh loves that.'”